Shahzeb98/Circle-Fractals/README.md

 # Circle-Fractals
 circle fractals with c
-Number of recurstions = 10
+Number of recursion = 10
 Radius of Circle = 300